tbuitenhuis/zgio/README.md

 # libzzio
 Parser/generator library for zzio archives, ubjson, etc.

 Zzio is an archive format like cpio, tar, or zip.
-Libzzio can parse and/or generate some other file formats that are useful for interacting with zzio metadata.
+Libzzio can also parse and/or generate some other file formats that are useful for interacting with zzio metadata.

 ## Goals
 * Zlib compression